ten tips to hold onto your warm leads

 8. Use personalized videos

 In a Hubspot survey, 36% of marketers revealed that video content drives more engagement than other types of marketing.
-It’s an easy channel to showcase your product in creative ways that trigger interest.
+Video lets you demonstrate your product's value in ways that text alone can't match.

 For example, you can embed personalized video messages in emails as an alternative means of introducing yourself to a warm lead.
-Your personality will shine through, helping to build a connection with the client.
+Video lets prospects see and hear you, which builds trust faster than email alone.

 James Urie at Close recommends using platforms like Loom or Sendspark to send personalized videos via email.
 Here’s his suggestion to get your lead to engage with a video.